 These pictures/revelations do not mean to represent subjects pre-defined by the artist but rather, he wants them to be conceived as visual inputs for the observers so they can find their own personal meaning inside of the images.

 In this way, every viewer who looks at the same picture creates his own private work of art, making each artwork individually unique.

 The observation of the artworks becomes a process that establishes an ideal relationship between the artist and the viewers where the latter lose themselves in the work of art to decipher it.

-This is a way to establishing a connection among people to find new creative solutions together.
+This is a way to establish a connection among people to find new creative solutions together.

-So far, the project presents five collections and the artworks are numbered by the sequential order of creation.
+So far, the project presents six collections and the artworks are numbered by the sequential order of creation.